Wednesday Mar 31st, 2021, 0610-1000

 With bellies full, we could more safely go resupply shopping.
 (Never shop when hungry, especially with hiker hunger).
 We had decided to avoid a long hitch and town stop in the next stretch and so had to procure 4.5 days of food.
-I bought too much even still and especially since we had a refrigerator in the room.
-I had a bit of a freak-out moment in the Safeway, realizing it was the last real grocery store we would see until Albuquerque.
+I bought too much even still and especially since we had a refrigerator in the hotel room.
+I had a bit of a freak-out moment in the Safeway, realizing it was maybe the last real grocery store we would see until Albuquerque.
 So I bought a bunch of fruit.

 That night I got a message from one of the guys we met near the Gila, in the group of 3 GET hikers.
 He and his friend (a first-time thru-hiker) were sadly getting off the trail and were in town.
 The trail had been too hard on their feet and I certainly understand that.
-Snackbar, the 3rd hiker was forging on, so hopefully he’s ok.
+Snackbar, the 3rd hiker was forging on, so hopefully he’s doing ok.
 We wanted to meet up but unfortunately I had already gotten way too comfortable in my bed and they were staying over a mile away.
 We’ll walk thousands of miles on a thru-hike but we hate walking any miles once in town.
 Motel rooms are for putting up your feet and that’s what I did all night…and eat fruit.